asterics/AsTeRICS-Grid/docs/manual/01_terms.md

 1. **Prediction element**: an element that is dynamically filled up with word predictions based on previously selected normal elements.

 ## Action
 An action that is performed if a grid element is selected, e.g. navigate to another grid, speak some text or some external action like turning on a light.
+See [Grid element actions](05_actions.md).

 ## Input
 In the context of AsTeRICS Grid "input" refers to the mean of selecting a grid element.
 This can be e.g. a normal mouse click, hovering or scanning.
+See [Input options](04_input_options.md).

 ## Dictionary
 A dictionary is a set of words that is used to fill up prediction grid elements.
 By default a dictionary including the most frequent english/german words is used, but also custom dictionaries can be used.
+See [Dictionaries](06_dictionaries.md).

 ## User
 In AsTeRICS Grid a "user" refers to a username and a set of grids, which in sum realize a solution for an actual user.
 There are two types of users in AsTeRICS Grid:

 1. **Offline users**: are users whose grids are only stored locally on the used device.
 1. **Online users**: are users whose grids are stored locally on the device and online in the cloud.
 In contrast to offline users they also have a password that is used to encrypt all grids before saving them online.

+For more information see [add online users](02_navigation.md#add-online-user).

 [Next Chapter &#x2192;](02_navigation.md)